TickTalk 5 Review (2026): Better Battery & Smarter GPS

 Affiliate Disclosure: This article contains affiliate links.
 If you purchase through our links, we may earn a small commission at no extra cost to you.
 This helps support our site and allows us to keep testing products for families like yours.
 All opinions are 100% our own -- we bought the TickTalk 4 with our own money and have no sponsorship relationship with TickTalk.

 I'll save you some scrolling if you're in a hurry: the TickTalk 4 is the best kids smartwatch for video calling on the market right now, and it's not particularly close.
-After eight weeks of daily use on my 9-year-old son's wrist, I can say confidently that it does what it promises.
+After eight weeks of daily use on our 9-year-old tester's wrist, I can say confidently that it does what it promises.
 Video calls actually work.
 GPS tracking is reliable.
 The build quality holds up to real kid life.

 But "best at video calling" doesn't automatically mean "best kids smartwatch for your family."
 At $179.99 plus a required monthly cellular plan, the TickTalk 4 is one of the most expensive options in this category.
 The battery life is adequate but not exceptional.
 The parent app has some rough edges.
 And depending on the size of your kid's wrist, the watch itself might feel bulky.